Shots-of-Rhapsody/Shots-of-Rhapsody/src/content/posts/morality-to-math.md

 ```

 Such syntax would not eliminate philosophy.
-It would force it to grow a new grammar — one capable of reasoning **with** the machines it seeks to guide.
+It would force it to grow a new grammar, one capable of reasoning **with** the machines it seeks to guide.

 ---

 ## The Dream of a Transparent Morality

-> The point isn’t to reduce ethics to arithmetic — it’s to build a shared grammar where reason and compassion speak the same language.
+> The point isn’t to reduce ethics to arithmetic, it’s to build a shared grammar where reason & compassion speak the same language.

 When our models err, they should err visibly.
 When they succeed, they should teach us *why*.

 Philosophy once relied on rhetoric to move hearts.
-In the age of computation, it must also learn to move data — **without losing its soul**.
+In the age of computation, it must also learn to move data, **without losing its soul**.

 ---